- PVC Column Wraps

 Does the MDF that you use contain formaldehyde and does it qualify for LEEDS credits?

 What is FJ Pine or Poplar?

-Finger Joint pine or poplar is lumber that has the knots, raised grain and defects removed and reassembled into blanks.
+Finger Joint pine or poplar is lumber that has the knots, raised grain and defects removed and reassembled into planks.
 Finger jointed products are made from joining interlocking smooth, defect free, short lengths of wood together.
 By using an edge glue process, boards can be made as wide or as long as required.
-Finger-jointed mouldings which are made to our specifications, are first sealed, to hide seams, then primed and polished for a smooth finish.
+Finger-jointed mouldings, which are made to our specifications, are first sealed to hide seams, then primed and polished for a smooth finish.

 Do products have to be primed before painting?

 Yes, all MDF, plaster and wood products as suggested above, should be primed.
 This is a task that is already completed when you purchase EliteTrim.
 More

 Primed finish or priming refers to the preparation stage of the mouldings.
 All MDF products are required to be primed/painted with an industry standard sealer that is referred to as primer.
 This sealer/primer penetrates and seals the MDF so that the finish coat of paint is applied with ease.
 Elite Trimworks guarantees that every piece of moulding is primed and ready for a finish coat of paint, an enormous time saver over solid wood trims.